serrodcal-quarkus/quarkus-performance/README.md

 ## Test definition

-1. 10 threads with 10,000 concurrent users by 60 seconds.
+1. 10 threads with 10,000 concurrent users by 60 seconds with WRK.
+2. Using all cores available with Vegeta.

 ## Results